Robert Burns's diamond point engravings: Ellisland Farm

-Robert sent his brother-in-law Adam Armour at dead of night to Ellisland Farm in November 1791 to smash every window in the farm upon which he had inscribed verses by way of revenge upon James Morin, Laird of Laggan who was the new owner, paying him 5 shillings to carry out the task.
+Robert apparently sent his brother-in-law Adam Armour at dead of night to Ellisland Farm in November 1791 to smash every window in the farm upon which he had inscribed verses by way of revenge upon James Morin, Laird of Laggan who was the new owner, paying him 5 shillings to carry out the task.
 Robert felt cheated over the price paid for a heap of manure, a valuable commodity before artificial fertilisers were available.
 No full record of the verses has survived.
 Adam Armour and Fanny Burnes's signatures were on a window pane in the southern window of the parlour as well as a favourite quote from Alexander Pope "An honest man's the noblest work of God." in what may have been Burns's handwriting.

 Until March 1876, when it was vandalised, part of an apparently surviving window pane in a river view facing window had a diamond point pen inscription inscribed by Burns.
 This was especially valued as it could be seen from outside as well as from within.

+McKay records that John Gillespie and Jean Lorimer's names were scratched on a windowpane as well as the Pope quote of "An honest man's the noblest work of God."
+He also states that it was vandalised with a piece of flint in March 1876.

+In the 1810s, when Robert Carruthers was apprenticed to a Dumfries bookseller, one window at Ellisland was inscribed with many versions of Jean Armours initials and the slightly altered 'Pope' quote reading "An honest woman's the noblest work of man,” and that it was believed to have been etched on the window by Burns.
+The 1791 destruction may not therefore have been complete.